Department of Neuroscience

 - An electrically low cell-to-cell resistance is a prerequisite for astrocytes to function as a system.
 Our research aims at the anatomic basis and biophysical understanding of how a low interastrocytic resistance is evolved in developing brain and maintained throughout the adulthood.

 - Our research considers that the functional proteins on the membrane of individual astrocytes, such as ion channels, receptors, transporters and Na+-K+ ATPase, are shared properties of a network system.
 We are studying how change in each of these functional properties affects the entire function of network system.

 - Our research considers an astrocyte network, but not a single astrocyte, as an integral of neural circuit.
 We are exploring regulatory mechanisms that enable an astrocytic network and its associated neural circuits function as interactive components in basic and advanced brain functions.

 - Our research considers a dysfunctional astrocytic syncytium is etiologically lined to various brain disorders.
 We are examining when and how an anatomically and functionally disrupted astrocytic network is associated with various progressive stages of brain disorders, such as stroke, epilepsy and Alzheimer’s disease.

-Our lab uses a variety of techniques to study the morphology and functional properties of astrocytes and other glial subtypes, such as NG2 glia, in the brain.
-Current projects include the use of the following preparations and techniques: acute brain slices, acute isolation of brain cells, confocal microscopy, Leica deconvoluion microscopy, ion sensitive dye imaging, immunocytochemisty, RT-PCR, Western blots, single and dual patch clamp analysis.
-Our lab also uses gene knockout mice to understand the functional role of K2Ps in astrocytes.
+Our lab uses a variety of techniques to study the morphology and function of astrocytes, NG2 glia, and neurons in the brain.
+Current projects include the use of the following preparations and techniques: acute brain slices, freshly dissociated brain tissues and single cells, confocal microscopy, Leica deconvoluion microscopy, serial scanning EM, CLARITY, immunocytochemisty, RT-PCR, Western blots, ion sensitive dye imaging, LTP paradigm, single and dual patch clamp analysis.
+Our lab also uses transgenic and gene knockout mice to understand the structure and function of astrocytes.